Skip to content

 • No unnecessary chemicals: We do not recommend pesticide sprays for furniture or living spaces because the science shows they are not needed

-• Same-day resolution: Our single-visit treatment approach means you do not need to quarantine your home or isolate your child
+• Single-visit approach: Our treatment is designed to resolve lice in one visit, so you do not need to quarantine your home or isolate your child

 How Can You Prevent Lice from Spreading in Your Family?

 Since lice spread through direct head-to-head contact, the most effective prevention strategies target that specific behavior.
 The CDC recommends teaching children to avoid head-to-head contact during play and activities, keeping long hair tied back in braids or buns, and performing regular head checks during peak exposure periods.
-According to a 2015 study in PLoS One, children who wore their hair in updos at school had a significantly lower rate of lice transmission.
+Research in PLoS One found that children who wore their hair in updos at school had a lower rate of lice transmission.

 Regular screening is your most powerful tool for early detection.
-The AAP recommends that parents do a quick comb-through with a fine-toothed nit comb weekly during school season.
-Catching a few lice or nits early is far easier to treat than discovering a full infestation that has been developing for weeks.
+The American Academy of Pediatrics recommends a quick comb-through with a fine-toothed nit comb during school season.
+Catching a few lice or nits early is far easier to treat than discovering a full infestation that has been building for weeks.
 If your child has been exposed to someone with lice, check them that same day.

 Smart Prevention Steps for Parents and Schools